SWEGroup39/GatorChatApp/API_Documentation.md

                     - sender_id, receiver_id, and message have a value type of "Text" while image has a value type of "File".
                     - The keys shown above **MUST** be the keys you use when passing with form-data.
                     - All other requirements and errors associated with the original **Create Message** apply here too.
                     - Once the message has been created, the image field will be given a URL that is associated with the BLOB.
 The URL can be converted into a SAS (Shared Access Signature) URL that allows you to access the image.
 A GET request can then be called to the SAS URL to retrieve the image (the response type should be BLOB).
+The function to turn it into an SAS URL can be found [here](#SAS).

     - **Third Option: Search for Message in All Conversations**:
         - This **POST** function returns the message object that matches the specified message, if it exists in the messages database.